winter-x64/pythonProgramming/week-0-basics/Notes.md

 > click [here](../week-0-basics/inputProgram.py) or open the inputProgram.py file from week-0 to see the reference code :-

-'input()' is used to get the user input and stores it in a variable
+`input()` is used to get the user input and stores it in a variable

 ```python
 syntex:-